 TikTok Sounds are the backbone of TikTok — and they can play a huge role in your growth on the app.

-But how should you use TikTok songs?
-How do you find trending sounds on TikTok?
-And what are the benefits of making your own original audio?
+But how do you find trending songs on TikTok?
+What are the benefits of making your own original audio?

-We’re sharing everything you need to know about TikTok Sounds, so you can reach a larger audience.
-And hey — you may even go viral!
+We’re sharing everything you need to know about TikTok Sounds, so you can reach a larger audience in 2024.